-- Notify the 24-hour spill response coordinator number (206) 994-3186. - Notify the Maintenance Supervisor, Lower Baker Operator or designee Phone numbers for the maintenance supervisor are (360) 853-8341, (internal) PSE extension at 86-3042 or cell phone at (360) 853-8608.
-Phone numbers for the Lower Baker Operator are (36) 853-8608 or internal PSE extension at 86-2033. - The local fire department shall be notified by the Power Generation Serviceman or designee if there is a potential fire hazard (Phone 911 [external] or 9-911 [internal]). - The spill response coordinator will advise on procedures for handling the spill.
-Generally, a spill contractor will respond if a spill meets the following criteria: - The spill is greater than 5 gallons; - The spill enters the Facility drainage system; - The spill is from PCB-containing equipment and affects underlying earth, asphalt or concrete; or - The spill flows off PSE property. - The spill response coordinator shall contact the appropriate State and Federal agencies as required.
+- Notify the 24-hour spill response coordinator number (206) 994-3186. - Notify the Maintenance Supervisor, Upper Baker Operator or designee phone numbers for the maintenance supervisor are (360) 853-8341, (internal) PSE extension at 86-3042 or cell (360) 853-8608.
+Phone numbers for the Upper Baker Operator are (360) 853-8608 or internal PSE extension at 86-2033. - The local fire department shall be notified by the plant operator or designee if there is a potential fire hazard (Phone 911 [external] or 9-911 [internal]). - The spill response coordinator will advise on procedures for handling the spill.
+Generally, the spill response coordinator or a spill contractor will respond if a spill meets the following criteria: - The spill is greater than 5 gallons; - The spill enters the Facility drainage system; - The spill is from PCB-containing equipment and affects underlying earth, asphalt or concrete; or - The spill flows off PSE property. - The spill response coordinator shall contact the appropriate State and Federal agencies as required.
 The spill response coordinator or Environmental Services shall be the only contact with State and Federal agencies.